-Apple’s relatively new M1 Macs that rely on Apple silicon have a number of usability differences from previous Intel-based Macs.
-One difference that’s tripped some readers up is how to start up or boot the M1 Mac from an external drive.
+Apple’s M1 and M2 Apple silicon Macs have a difference that’s tripped some readers up from the way it was handled with previous Intel-based Macs: how to start up or boot an M-series Mac from an external drive.
 Intel Macs generally make this easy.

-Testing indicates that the following are required to start up from an external volume:
+Testing indicates that the following conditions are required to start up from an external volume:

-Erasing the drive completely, then formatting it as APFS.
+- Erase before installing: Erase the drive completely and then format it as APFS.

-Obtaining a Big Sur installer, and then installing Big Sur from your M1 Mac directly onto the external drive.
-(This will allow only an M1 Mac to boot from the drive; Intel Macs will be unable to start up from your M1-prepared external drive.)
+- Install directly onto new volume: Obtain a macOS installer and then install macOS from your M-series Mac directly onto the external drive.
+(This will allow only an M1 or M2 Mac to boot from the drive; Intel Macs will be unable to start up from your Apple silicon-prepared external drive.)

 Erase and format as APFS

-Launch the Big Sur installer, and select the external drive as the target.
+Launch the macOS installer and select the external drive as the target.
 Follow the prompts and steps.
 When your Mac restarts, it will boot from the external drive to complete the installation.

-If you want to make this drive a bootable clone, Bombich Software, makers of Carbon Copy Cloner, recommends you first clone your data volume (which its software can do), and then install Big Sur after that.
+If you want to make this drive a bootable clone, Bombich Software, makers of Carbon Copy Cloner, recommends you first clone your data volume (which its software can do), and then install macOS after that.